ShadeLab/PAPER_Howe_2023_switchgrass_MetaT/README.md

 ### Funding
+This material is based upon work supported by the Great Lakes Bioenergy Research Center, U.S. Department of Energy, Office of Science, Office of Biological and Environmental Research under Award Numbers DE-SC0018409 and DE-FC02-07ER64494.

-This work was supported by  This work was supported in part by Michigan State University through computational resources provided by the [Institute for Cyber-Enabled Research](https://icer.msu.edu/).
+This work was supported in part by Michigan State University through computational resources provided by the Institute for Cyber-Enabled Research.

 ### More info